 You will be better equipped to design around patents you may infringe once you have received freedom of operation opinion.
 You should design around utility patents.
 Learn and analyze the claims of high-risk patents identified by the FTO search.
 This will allow you to create something similar without infringing any patent claims.
 By designing around patents, you reduce the risk of being sued for patent infringement and minimize your liability.
 It is advisable to carefully study the patent’s description and file history.
 You can find any arguments or modifications made by the applicant to obtain the patent granted.
 This can also help you avoid patent infringement.

 It is crucial to fully understand the anatomy of a patent claim when you look at it in order to design around it.
 Patent claims can contain multiple features.
-Patent infringement can be avoided by not allowing your product to include all the features covered by the patent claim.
-You can add one additional feature to your product, but it will not stop infringement.
-Your product will still contain all the relevant features in the patent claim.
-Your product is less likely to infringe the patent if you can modify features that are similar to those listed in the claim.
+Patent infringement can be avoided by not having all the features indicated in the patent claim.

 Now over to you

 It is significant to be able to identify the possible patent infringement scenarios that could occur and to know how to best protect your patents.
 We are here to assist you if and when you need to defend your Patent in Court.
 Contact us for more information.